 We’ve gotten pretty good at identifying the symptoms that come along with PMS.
 We feel more bloated, we get a bit crampy, and we can’t help but feel more irritable than usual (or is it just that the world turns more annoying than usual?).
 But it’s not as easy to tell when we’re ovulating.
-The symptoms aren’t as blatantly obvious as they are when we’re PMSing, and we haven’t really been taught how to identify the ovulation phase of our menstrual cycle.
+The symptoms aren’t as obvious as they are when we’re PMSing, and we haven’t really been taught how to identify the ovulation phase of our menstrual cycle.

-Here are four signs you’re ovulating.
+Here are four signs you’re ovulating:

-1. Faint pain in your lower pelvis.
+1. Faint pain in your lower pelvis

-2. A change in discharge.
+2. A change in discharge

-Don’t look at your vaginal discharge, did you say?
+You don’t look at your vaginal discharge, you say?
 Now’s the time to start!
 The stuff coming out of your vag can tell you everything you need to know, which is why you’ll notice that one of the things you’re meant to record every day on your fertility or period tracking app is what your discharge looks like.
 When you’re ovulating, Dr. Dweck says you’ll see “thinner, more watery, egg white type of mucus,” and it’s “much more noticeable” than the discharge you would see at any other time during your cycle.

 Take some (clean) toilet paper, wipe yourself down there, and use your finger to examine your discharge.
 Go ahead, don’t be shy.
-If it’s watery enough to be stretched between fingers, that means you’re fertile, and that mucus is meant to provide nourishment to any sperm that comes its way.
+If it’s watery enough to be stretched between fingers, that means you’re ovulating, and that mucus is meant to provide nourishment to any sperm that comes its way.

-3. Increase in sex drive.
+3. Increase in sex drive

 It’s natural to feel super-duper horny at your most fertile point of your cycle.
 Dr. Dweck says it’s “nature’s way of helping you to get pregnant or helping you to avoid pregnancy.”
 If you can’t think of anything else but jumping your partner’s bones, you’re probably ovulating.

-Strangely enough, at the same time, you become more attractive to the person you’ve knockin’ boots with.
+Strangely enough, at the same time, you become more attractive to the person you’re knockin’ boots with.
 Your body is naturally giving off pheromones when you ovulate that smell impossibly delicious to the opposite sex, and you’re inadvertently giving off behavioral cues that indicate you’re ready to get down and dirty.
 It’s a fool-proof recipe for hot sex.

-4. Change in basal body temperature.
+4. Change in basal body temperature

-The other big thing all those fertility and period-tracking apps ask you to record is your basal body temperature, which is the lowest temperature your body is at in a 24-hour period.
+The other big thing all those fertility and period-tracking apps ask you to record is your basal body temperature, which is the lowest temperature your body hits in a 24-hour period.
 You track it by taking your temperature first thing in the morning, before doing any kind activity or moving around.